mandober/rust-debrief/items/associated-types.md

 <!-- /TOC -->

+Generics have both input and output types: type parameters stand in for **input** types and associated types stand in for **output** types.
+Input types are specified with generic type parameters and output types are specified using associated types.

 ## Associated Types
 Associated Types are a way of associating a type placeholder with a trait such that the trait method definitions can use these placeholder types in their signatures.
-The implementor of a trait will specify the concrete type to be used in this type’s place for the particular implementation.
+The implementor of a trait will specify the concrete type to be used in this type's place for the particular implementation.

 An example of a trait with an associated type is the `Iterator` trait.
 It has an associated type `Item` that stands in for the type of the values that are iterated over: